rmosolgo/graphql-ruby/guides/introduction.md

 ApplicationSchema = GraphQL::Schema.new(query: QueryRoot, mutation: MutationRoot)
 ```

-At that time, `graphql-ruby` will inspect all types & fields, ensuring that they implement required behaviors.
+At that time, `graphql-ruby` will validate all types and fields.

 ## Getting Started with Types